$\beta$-coalescents and stable Galton-Watson trees: Pruning at node of discrete GW trees

-Under $\bP$, the random tree $T$ is a GW tree whose reproduction law $\nu_g$ has generating function $g$ given by \reff{eq:def-g}.
+Under $\bP$, the random tree $T$ is a GW tree whose offspring distribution $\nu_g$ has generating function $g$ given by \reff{eq:def-g}.
 According to Propositions 2.1 and 3.2 in \cite{adh:pcrtst}, $(\cp_\theta(T), \theta\geq 0)$ is a Markov process and $\cp_\theta(T)$ is a GW tree whose reproduction law has generating function $g_\theta$, with:

 Notice that:

 For every positive integer $n$, we set:

 Under $\bP_n$, the distribution of the tree $T$ is given by the following formula (see \cite{dlg:rtlpsbp}, Theorem 3.3.3, or \cite{m:nfst}), for $\bt\in \T_n$: